Frequently asked questions

 Will I be paid?

 Yes.
 You'll start on a salary of £18,000 per annum, which increases each year.
 You’ll also be eligible for our staff bonus scheme and staff discount.
-You will not have to pay tuition fees meaning you could graduate debt-free.
+You will not have to pay tuition fees meaning you can graduate debt-free.

 Will I need to take out a student loan?